hjk789/NXEnhanced/README.md

 ## License

-- You can view the code, download copies and run this software as is.
+- You can view the code, download copies and run this software.
 - You can suggest changes, either by opening issues or by doing pull requests.
-- You can participate in discussions or comment/opinate about new features.
+- You can participate in discussions or comment/opinate about the features.
 - You can link to this project's repository homepage (https://github.com/hjk789/NXEnhanced).
 - You can modify your copy as you like, although it's recommended that you suggest this modification to be included in the original, so all users can benefit.
+- You can make a fork of this project, provided that: 1.
+You fork it inside GitHub, by clicking on the "Fork" button of this repository's web page; and 2.
+You fork it in order to push changes to this repository through a pull request.
+If you don't fit in these conditions, don't fork it, "*Star*" it instead.
 - You cannot do any other action not allowed in this license.

 Copyright (c) 2020+ BLBC ([hjk789](https://github.com/hjk789))